 Can a Multi-Member LLC Be Taxed as an S Corp?

-Yes.
-A multi-member LLC can elect an S corporation tax treatment.
-This is called a "check-the-box" election, and it's made by filing Form 2553 with the Internal Revenue Service.
+A multi-member LLC can be taxed as an S corp by filing Form 2553, Election by a Small Business Corporation, with the Internal Revenue Service.

-Do All Members in LLC Need a Business License?
+Do All Members in LLC Need a Professional License?